-GINN: An update from the Gold Dome: reconvening
+GINN: An Update from the Gold Dome: Reconvening

-On Wednesday, the Senate Appropriations committee met to pass the Fiscal Year (FY) 2021 budget using an estimate developed with the Governor’s Office of Planning and Budget to make spending cuts of 11 percent or approximately $2.6 billion.
-Final budget recommendations won’t be heard until next week.
-The FY 2021 budget will look significantly different than the one we previously intended on in the spring, as the COVID-19 pandemic brought our economy nearly to a halt.
-While these cuts are not ideal, please know my colleagues in the Senate and the House Appropriations Committees have been working tirelessly to allocate resources that best protect the interests of the state.
+On June 17, the Senate Appropriations Committee met to pass the Fiscal Year 2021 budget using an estimate developed with the Governor’s Office of Planning and Budget to make spending cuts of 11 percent, or approximately $2.6 billion.
+Final budget recommendations won’t be heard until this week.

+The FY2021 budget will look significantly different than the one we previously intended on in the spring, as the COVID-19 pandemic brought our economy nearly to a halt.
+While these cuts are not ideal, please know my colleagues in the Senate and the House Appropriations committees have been working tirelessly to allocate resources that best protect the interests of the state.
 We have been considering many possible ways when deciding to have effective cuts, such as eliminating landlines and becoming more digital to eliminate paper goods.

 If you have any questions regarding any legislation, please do not hesitate to reach out to my office.
 It is truly an honor to serve the 47th Senate District.